scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 ### Confirm Database monitoring

-* Confirm the database metrics are available in CloudWatch metrics.
+* Ensure the database monitoring of your database is enabled and confirm the database metrics are available.

 ## Clean up the resources